ChenJiang19/starter-academic/content/home/publications.md

   #   4 = Citation (publication only)
   view = 2

+  header:
+  caption: "A Sequential Calibration and Validation Framework for Uncertainty Quantification and Reduction"
+  image: ""

 [design.background]
   # Apply a background color, gradient, or image.
   #   Uncomment (by removing `#`) an option to apply it.